 What is survivorship?

-The word “survivorship” means different things to different people, but it often describes living with, through, and beyond the diagnosis of a CNS tumor.
-In some ways, survivorship is one of the most complex aspects of the experience because it is different for every child and their family.
+The word “survivorship” means different things to different people, but it often describes living with, through, and beyond the diagnosis of a central nervous system (CNS) tumor.
+In some ways, survivorship is one of the most complicated parts of the experience because it is different for every child and their family.